Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

-Your hand swirls with a vortex of wind as you blow your foe over at short range.
-Make a Prowess attack against an adjacent creature of your choice.
-If you hit, apply deal 1d6 + Presence radiant damage and knock them prone.
+Your hand glows with invigorating energy, throwing a creature into an uncontrollable frenzy as you touch them.
+Make an Agility attack against a creature of your choice within range.
+If you hit, apply 6 + Presence stacks of rage.

-If you have at least 4 stacks of decay exposure, you have disadvantage on the attack but it is automatically a critical hit if your attack hits.
+If you have at least 4 stacks of primal exposure, you have disadvantage on the attack but it is automatically a critical hit if you strike.

 ## Decay